verus-lang/verus/INSTALL.md

 ## Obtaining Verus and Rust

 You can obtain a binary release of Verus from [https://github.com/verus-lang/verus/releases](https://github.com/verus-lang/verus/releases).
-At the moment we offer rolling binary releases that track the latest commit on `main` (marked "pre-release"), and weekly point releases (you can get the "latest").
+At the moment we offer rolling binary releases that track the latest commit on `main` (marked "pre-release"), and weekly point releases (you can get the "latest" at [https://github.com/verus-lang/verus/releases/latest](https://github.com/verus-lang/verus/releases/latest)).
+We recommend the weekly point releases.

 If you need a specific older version, which is not one of the weekly releases, you can build it yourself using the instructions in [BUILD.md](./BUILD.md).

 On that page, open the "Assets" drawer and download the release for your platform, then unpack the zip file in a convenient location, e.g. `~/verus`.
 We will use this path as an example for the following, but you can replace it with your preferred location.